Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Abstract

 \section{Abstract}

-Deep generative modelling is a class of techniques that train deep neural networks to model the distribution of training samples.
-Research has fragmented into various interconnected approaches, each of which making trade-offs including run-time, diversity, and architectural restrictions.
+Deep generative models are a class of techniques that train deep neural networks to model the distribution of training samples.
+Research has fragmented into various interconnected approaches, each of which make trade-offs including run-time, diversity, and architectural restrictions.
 In particular, this compendium covers energy-based models, variational autoencoders, generative adversarial networks, autoregressive models, normalizing flows, in addition to numerous hybrid approaches.
-These techniques are drawn under a single cohesive framework, comparing and contrasting to explain the premises behind each, while reviewing current state-of-the-art advances and implementations.
+These techniques are compared and contrasted, explaining the premises behind each and how they are interrelated, while reviewing current state-of-the-art advances and implementations.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{